-Historically speaking all sprint cars were non-winged and it wasn’t until the 1960’s that winged sprint cars began to overshadow their non-winged counterparts.
-However there is still a strong following for non-winged sprint cars, especially in California where this type of racing garners the most support.
-Purist however respect non-wing sprint racers because this type of car is more difficult to control as traction is harder to find and the cars spend more time sideways putting a premium on driver skills and offer more side-by-side racing.
+Historically speaking all sprint cars were non-winged and it wasn’t until the 1960s that winged sprint cars began to overshadow their non-winged counterparts.
+However, there is still a strong following for non-winged sprint cars, especially in California where this type of racing garners the most support.
+Purists however respect non-wing sprint racers because this type of car is more difficult to control as traction is harder to find and the cars spend more time sideways putting a premium on driver skills and offering more side-by-side racing.
 This also makes them extremely dangerous and there has been an increase in serious and fatal injuries leading to non-winged sprint cars being banned on certain tracks.

 Winged Sprint Cars

-Winged Sprint Cars are simply put the fastest, highest horsepower and most dangerous race cars on dirt today.
+Winged Sprint Cars are simply put the fastest, highest horsepower, and most dangerous race cars on dirt today.
 They are truly awesome machines and words cannot describe what it is like to see one in person.
-Although they can be seen throughout America, sprint car racing is the motor sport of the Midwest.
-The vast majority of sprint cars racing's biggest events take place at tracks in this region.
+Although they can be seen throughout America, sprint car racing is the motorsport of the Midwest.
+The vast majority of sprint car racing's biggest events take place at tracks in this region.

 Silver Crown Car

-A silver crown car is a throwback of a bygone era and are the direct decedents of the old Indianapolis Roadsters that ran throughout the 1950’s and early 60’s.
-Silver Crown cars run on dirt or asphalt look very much like a sprint car but much bigger.
-They run production based V-8 engines capable of producing 700 horsepower while only weighing 1,500 making for one quick and nimble race machine.
+A silver crown car is a throwback of a bygone era and are the direct decedents of the old Indianapolis Roadsters that ran throughout the 1950s and early 60s.
+Silver Crown cars run on dirt or asphalt and look very much like a sprint car but much bigger.
+They run production-based V-8 engines capable of producing 700 horsepower while only weighing 1,500 making for one quick and nimble race machine.

-As we leave the exciting world of the light and nimble high horsepower sprint cars and go over to the other side of dirt track racing and learn about the fender bending, beating and banging world of stock cars we will enter a completely different racing culture.
-With roots dating back to the 1920’s prohibition era when moonshine runners would attempt to outrun the authorities in souped up production cars.
-With the repeal of prohibition in 1933 there was an abundance of fast modified cars sitting about so guys got together and started having informal races against one another.
-It quickly became apparent that there would need to be some standard set of rules if the races were to be fair so Bill France Sr. and other promoters from the south got together and came up with a uniformed set of rules in the guise of the National Association for Stock Car Automobile Racing or NASCAR for short and the rest is history.
+As we leave the exciting world of the light and nimble high horsepower sprint cars and go over to the other side of dirt track racing and learn about the fender bending, beating, and banging world of stock cars we will enter a completely different racing culture.
+With roots dating back to the 1920s prohibition era when moonshine runners would attempt to outrun the authorities in souped-up production cars.
+With the repeal of prohibition in 1933, there was an abundance of fast modified cars sitting about so guys got together and started having informal races against one another.
+It quickly became apparent that there would need to be some standard set of rules if the races were to be fair so Bill France Sr. and other promoters from the south got together and came up with a uniform set of rules in the guise of the National Association for Stock Car Automobile Racing or NASCAR for short and the rest is history.

 Street Stocks and Pure Stocks

-Street Stocks are a rough and tumble class of production based race cars.
-This class is the most numerous on the local dirt track due to the fact that few modifications are allowed and a car can be brought from a local junk yard and brought up to racing standards.
+Street Stocks are a rough and tumble class of production-based race cars.
+This class is the most numerous on the local dirt track due to the fact that few modifications are allowed and a car can be brought from a local junkyard and brought up to racing standards.
 A team has to simply strip the car of all unnecessary components and add a safety roll cage and go racing.
-Depending on the track they can be called street stocks, pure stocks, hobby stocks, bombers showroom stocks or U-cars.
-Due to the abundance of front wheel drive cars now available in many junk yards this type of car has become more prevalent on local dirt tracks.
-Street stocks are the most numerous class of stock cars on dirt because of affordability and car counts continue to be high despite recent economic challenges.
+Depending on the track they can be called street stocks, pure stocks, hobby stocks, bombers showroom stocks, or U-cars.
+Due to the abundance of front-wheel drive cars now available in many junkyards this type of car has become more prevalent on local dirt tracks.
+Street stocks are the most numerous class of stock cars on dirt because affordability and car counts continue to be high despite recent economic challenges.

 Dirt Late Model

-Dirt Late Model stock cars have the same body rules as super stocks but have more stringent rules than the higher level super late models.
-Many tracks require small block V-8’s that must be all steel except intake manifold.
+Dirt Late Model stock cars have the same body rules as super stocks but have more stringent rules than the higher-level super late models.
+Many tracks require small-block V-8s that must be all steel except the intake manifold.
 Crate engines have also become a popular option for many local tracks.
 General Motors is the primary supplier of crate engines.
-These engines are sealed at the intake manifold, cylinder head, front cover, and oil pan with special twist off bolts.
+These engines are sealed at the intake manifold, cylinder head, front cover, and oil pan with special twist-off bolts.
 Crate engines can’t be altered, modified, or changed in any way from factory specifications.

 Super Dirt Late Model

 Dwarf Cars are scale replicas of vintage modified race cars.
 They are true open modified style cars without fenders and run 1,250 cc engines which are limited in size.
-They are 5/8th scale vintage 1928-48 American made automobile and feature full steel roll cages.
+They are 5/8th scale vintage 1928-48 American-made automobiles and feature full steel roll cages.
 They also have sheet metal bodies and have full racing suspension and are capable of speeds over 100 mph on the straight-away.
-This is an affordable class and a cost effective alternative to full sized race cars.
-A brand new roller car, complete less engine, drive shaft, and headers is $7,000.
+This is an affordable class and a cost-effective alternative to full-sized race cars.
+A brand-new roller car is $7,000.
 Most engines are supplied through the salvage pool and typically cost between $1,500 and $2,500.
 Sometimes one can find a used dwarf car ready to race for under $3500.

-Dirt Modifieds are the most popular and common type of race car racing on dirt tracks throughout the United States.
-They are the oldest type of race car currently racing today with a history dating all the way back to the days of the post World War 1940's.
-The yerm for modified comes from the fact that they are not stock but, rather, modified passenger cars differentiating them from production based cars.
-Early modifieds began with drivers modifying their production based cars to give them a competitive edge.
-Over time cars in this class have morphed into something that no longer represent any current production based vehicles.
-Today modifieds are a hybrid between a traditional stock car and an open wheel race car.
+Dirt modifieds are the most popular and common type of race car racing on dirt tracks throughout the United States.
+They are the oldest type of race car currently racing today with a history dating all the way back to the days of the post–World War 1940s.
+The term for modified comes from the fact that they are not stock but, rather, modified passenger cars differentiating them from production-based cars.
+Early modifieds began with drivers modifying their production-based cars to give them a competitive edge.
+Over time, cars in this class have morphed into something that no longer represents any current production-based vehicles.
+Today, modifieds are a hybrid between a traditional stock car and an open-wheel race car.

 IMCA style modifieds are the most common type of modified raced throughout the United States and Canada, but originally started out as dirt modifieds but are also raced on asphalt.
 In this style of modified the driver sits on the left side of the car and lack the down-force components of other types of dirt modifieds.
 IMCA modifieds use stock production frame components as part of the racing chassis and are popular because of their simple design, light-weight, high power, and ability to easily adapt to varying track conditions.